-Htaccess redirect generator is a tool to create bulk Apache mod rewrite code for .htaccess file.
-Copy and paste two columns with old and new urls (for example from Google sheets or Excel) into the first field.
+Welcome to advanced htaccess 301 redirect mod rewrite code generator.
+Copy and paste two columns with old and new urls (for example, from Google Sheets or Excel) into the first field of online generator.
 Push "Generate" button.
-Htaccess 301 redirect generator will create permanent redirect code you need to insert into your .htaccess file.
+Htaccess rewrite generator will create permanent redirect code you need to insert into your .htaccess file.

 Write down your old and new urls in some table like Google sheets.
 Use only correct urls with "http" or "https" or just relevant without domain name.

-Mark, copy and paste both columns into first field of htaccess redirect generator.
+Mark, copy and paste both columns into the first field of redirect htaccess generator.
 Spaces between the urls and line breaks will be inserted automatically.

 Also, you can use any text editor to prepare urls, but be careful with line breaks.

-Most common situation is when You replacing urls containing query strings with urls without query strings.
+The most common situation is when You replacing urls containing query strings with urls without query strings.
 This is why the default action with query strings is to skip ones.
 Also possible to add query string to new url or to combine old and new query strings.
-You will need to select appropriate 301 redirect generator option.
+You will need to select the appropriate htaccess rewrite rule generator option.

 Let us consider an example: /old_url?str1=val1&str2=val2 .

-If to choose "Exact match", urls with exactly the same quiery string will be redirected.
+If to choose "Exact match", urls with exactly the same query string will be redirected.